naveens007/slalom/README.md

 This directory contains the source code for the non-optimized version of the SLALOM benchmark for any uni processor system.
-It means that this benchmark can tell performance for that processor, without regarding any external data.
+It means that this benchmark can tell performance for that processor, without needing any external data.
 This the the plain-vanilla version.
 The only enhancement for speed is the function DDot() which performs a double-precision dot-product.
 At present, the only DDot() implemented is for a typical RISC architecture.